MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-permissions.md

 ms.date: 02/13/2020
 ---
 # Kusto.Ingest Reference - Ingestion Permissions
-This article explains what permissions need to be set up on your service, for `Native` ingestion to work.
+This article explains what permissions to set up on your service, for `Native` ingestion to work.

 ## Prerequisites
 * To view and modify authorization settings on Kusto services and databases, see [Kusto control commands](../../management/security-roles.md)

 ## References
-* The following AAD Applications are used as sample principals in the examples below:
+* The following AAD applications are used as sample principals in the examples below:
     * Test AAD App (2a904276-1234-5678-9012-66fc53add60b;microsoft.com)
     * Kusto Internal Ingestion AAD App (76263cdb-1234-5678-9012-545644e9c404;microsoft.com)